baldlow/dinosaurGameClone/README.md

     Raylib Library: Follow the instructions below to install Raylib based on your operating system.

 🔧 Installation Instructions

-1. Clone the Repository
+    Clone the Repository

-First, clone the repository to your local machine:

-bash

 git clone https://github.com/baldlow/dinosaurGameClone.git
-cd yourgame
+cd dinosaurGameClone

-2. Install Raylib
+    Install Raylib

 Follow the instructions below based on your operating system:

     Linux

-    bash

     sudo apt install libraylib-dev

 macOS

-bash

 brew install raylib

     Windows
         Download the Raylib installer.
         Follow the setup instructions and include it in your system path.
         For detailed installation instructions, visit the Raylib official documentation.

-3. Compile the Game
+    Compile the Game

 Navigate to the project directory and compile the game using the following command:

-bash

-gcc -o mygame main.c -lraylib -lm -lpthread -ldl -lrt -lX11
+gcc -o dinosaurGameClone main.c -lraylib -lm -lpthread -ldl -lrt -lX11

-This command links the necessary libraries and outputs an executable named mygame.
+This command links the necessary libraries and outputs an executable named dinosaurGameClone.
 Adjust the command if you are using a different operating system.

-4. Run the Game
+    Run the Game

 After compiling, run the game executable:

-bash

-./mygame
+./dinosaurGameClone

 🕹️ How to Play